La traviata in pop culture

 Opera in Rome in magnificent location

-historical building in the centre of Rome, only 100 meters walk from the Pantheon.
+The concerts take place in the magnificent Theatre of Palazzo Santa Chiara, situated inside a historical building in the centre of Rome, only 100 meters walk from the Pantheon.
 History of Cappella del Transito Wanted in Rome by Pope Urban VI, St. Catherine of Siena arrived there in 1378, followed by numerous disciples.
 The present chapel […]

 Palazzo santa Chiara Opera in Rome in breathtaking location